-Download the Allianz MyHealth app for OSHC members to order your card, search for a doctor or make claims for your health insurance.
+Download the My OSHC Assistant app to order your card, search for a doctor or make claims for your health insurance.

 Counselling

 Monash College counselling is free, confidential and available to all students.
 We will not share your information with any third parties, including your parents, without your consent.